Close to home

 The area is rural and the forest is kept natural, wildlife still strolls freely around the property.
 Hiking up the surrounding mountains the views are breathtaking and remote pristine mountain lakes are nearby.

-Right at your cabin doorstep various walking / hiking trails lead you a.o. along year-round Elise creek, to a viewpoint with a gorgeous view and a pond in the summer.
+Right at your cabin doorstep various walking/hiking trails lead you a.o. along year-round Elise creek to a viewpoint with a gorgeous view.
 The trails give direct access to a boundless expanse of neighboring equally beautiful crown land.
 The unexploited wilderness and the once prosperous gold mine The Gold Cup are still visited by a few; wildlife, neighbors and our guests.
-You might stumble on (parts of) old mining and logging roads and wildlife paths when you are making your own way through the forest.
+You might stumble on (parts of) old mining and logging roads and wildlife trails when you are making your own way through the forest.

-The town is friendly and laid back.
-Staying here will allow you access to all the amenities of the larger centers while staying in the charming quiet town, not to mention a small camping park on the riverside right in town and .
+The town is friendly, laid back and dogfriendly.
+On the main street you'll find the general store (The Goods) and Ymir Bakery.
 Ymir is home to the yearly Tiny Lights festival in Mid June, a celebration of music, arts, and history.
 This town is the type of place you stumble on by accident and end up feeling at home.
-(Carla Stephenson, Ymir)

 Salmo was founded as a small mining town, called Salmon Siding, during the gold rush of 1896.
 Once known for nearby prosperous mines and famous for groves of giant cedar trees the village of Salmo, the “Hub of the Kootenays”, is now a quiet community, home to 6 unique flagstones hewing the history and natural beauty of the area and to the world’s largest penny that stands 8 feet tall.